-The Magginis are celebrating their 25th anniversary in 2013.
-They have commissioned a new string quartet from celebrated Scottish composer Stuart MacRae which will be premièred later this year.
+The Magginis are celebrating their 25th anniversary in 2013 with the commissioning of a new string quartet from celebrated Scottish composer Stuart MacRae.
 One of the most exciting and accomplished composers of his generation, Stuart MacRae had already received commissions from the BBC and London Sinfonietta by his mid-twenties, as well as being appointed Composer-in-Association with the BBC Scottish Symphony Orchestra and featuring at the Edinburgh Festival.
 For the Magginis this continues a prestigious line of association with the composers of Scotland.
 Sir Peter Maxwell Davies wrote his ten Naxos quartets for them, and James MacMillan’s Second Quartet was a Maggini commission.

 The Magginis return to Norway every summer for their annual concert and coaching visit organised by the Norwegian Chamber Music Society.
 Their time is divided between Nansenskolen, near Lillehammer, and Sund Folkehogskole, near Trondheim.

 The Magginis have commenced their new collaboration with Meridian Records, which will see them recording the complete Mendelssohn quartets.
 Volume I was released in January 2013 and features the String Quartet in E minor Op.44 No.2, Four Pieces for String Quartet Op.81 and the String Quartet in F minor Op.80.
 They recorded the second CD of the series (featuring Op.13 and Op 44.No.1) in April 2013.

 The Glory of the English String Quartet:

 celebrating British chamber music thorough concerts and recordings